 It’s actually a common question that has a simple answer… YES!
 Wild swimming is legal.

-Just make sure you know what you’re doing (you can actually swim) and don’t go meandering on any private property without permission.
+Just make sure you know what you’re doing (being able to swim is kinda mandatory) and don’t go meandering on any private property without permission.
 Other than that, wild swimming near Sydney has to be one of the best things you can do for a sneaky adventure.

 Find a rock by the water, sunbake like a lizard and swim with no concern for the time.
 Trust us when we say you’ll feel better for it.